 Texts

 T-invariant, co-founder of Dissernet Andrey Rostovtsev and community project coordinator Larisa Melikhova continue their “Plagiarism Navigator”.
 Through individual cases of international academic plagiarism, we examine the global-scale imitation of scholarly activity.
-In the fourth installment—an investigation centered on an unassuming lecturer from Sechenov University who infiltrated an Iran-Iraq publication scheme in top-tier European and American academic journals, establishing a seamless enterprise trading publications under the guise of his university’s reputation.
+The sixth installment examines how translated academic fraud became a commercialized scheme for Russian and Ukrainian scholars.

 Load more